 Essential Health and Safety for the Office Environment

-Health and safety is a never a hugely popular topic of discussion in the workplace, particularly in offices where there are few perceived risks.
+Health and safety is a never a hugely popular topic of discussion in the workplace, particularly in offices where there are aren’t many obvious risks.
 However, that doesn’t mean that it isn’t an essential part of business life.
 With that in mind, we’re going to take a quick look at a few of the most important things that any business should consider if they have an office.

 Everyone has heard the phrase ‘lift with your legs, not with your back’, and it’s something that’s said with good reason.
 Even in offices, manual handling is something that’s encountered on a semi-regular basis.
 Whether it’s lifting desks and monitors when you’re having an office move-around, or you’re lifting heavy boxes of old archives, there’s always potential to do yourself an injury.
 Always follow manual handling best practice guidelines, and ensure that everyone else does the same.
 This means getting as close to an object as possible before picking it up, keeping it close to your body, ensuring you’ve got a good grip, and of course using your legs and knees to do the lifting, not your back.

 Injuries, both minor and severe, need to be considered in any office.
-There should always be a designated first aider to deal with serious situations, who needs to have formal and accredited training.
-Accidents can happen at any time, so you should always be prepared.
-Most offices will have kitchens, which have plenty of hazards in particular.
-The first aid kit is therefore a necessary inclusion in any office, and it should be large enough to deal with a wide range of potential issues, depending on how many people are in the office.
-Take a look at our health and safety courses here for more information about physical safety at work.
+There should always be a designated first aider to deal with serious situations who needs to have formal and accredited training.
+Accidents are unpredictable and can happen anywhere, so you should always be prepared.
+Most offices will have kitchens which have plenty of potential hazards.
+The first aid kit is therefore a necessary inclusion in any office, and it should be large enough to deal with a wide range of potential issues depending on how many people are in the office.
+Take a look at our health and safety training courses here for more information about physical safety at work.

 The Virtual College Health and Safety in the Workplace course may be of particular use to businesses looking to ensure that they have a good understanding of their obligations and a good approach to keeping their employees safe.
 Click here to be taken to the course page, or you check out our whole range of other health and safety courses.